 Lake Titicaca has owned the title of the highest navigable lake in the world.
 Other than this, the most popular attraction in South America i.e., Titicaca Lake is one of the second largest lakes in South America.
 The age of Lake Titicaca is speculated to be touching millions of years.
-The special idiosyncrasy of the Lake is its deep blue colour which seems to a perfect combination with the sky.
+The special idiosyncrasy of the Lake is its deep blue color which seems to be a perfect combination with the sky.

 The natural wonder has awe-inspiring landscapes full of snow-capped mountains which give you the feeling that you are in the sky.
 Well, this stunning Lake Titicaca can be reached from both the shores of Peru and Bolivia.

 It would be great if you visit the lake in the beautiful city of Puno, as you would get an incredible diversity of tours around several islands.
 Here, in this article, with complete research, we have come up with all the details regarding the wonderful Titicaca Lake.
 Here are some untold Facts about Lake Titicaca.

 Lake Titicaca is located right between the borders of Bolivia to the east and Peru to the west end.
 In reality, Titicaca Lake functions as a natural border between the two countries.

 The Peruvian side of the lake is situated in the Puno department, in Puno and Huancane provinces.
 Titicaca Lake fabricates between Andean ranges in a broad basin (around 22,400 square miles or 58000 square km in area) that entails the majority of the Altiplano i.e., a high plateau of the northern Andes.